Freddie Spencer

-Frederick Burdette Spencer (born December 20, 1961), sometimes known by the nickname Fast Freddie, is an American former world champion motorcycle racer.
-Spencer is regarded as one of the greatest motorcycle racers of the early 1980s.
+Frederick Burdette Spencer (born December 20, 1961), is an American former professional motorcycle road racer.
+He competed in the FIM Grand Prix motorcycle racing world championships between 1980 and 1993, most prominently as a member of the Honda factory racing team where he was a three-time world champion.
+Nicknamed Fast Freddie, Spencer is regarded as one of the most accomplished motorcycle racers of the early 1980s.

 Motorcycle racing career

 Early years

 Spencer was born in Shreveport, Louisiana.
 He was a racing prodigy who began racing at the age of four, competing in dirt track events near his hometown of Shreveport.
 After winning the 1978 250cc U.S. National Novice Class Road Racing Championship for first year professionals, Spencer was contracted to ride for the American Honda racing team in the AMA Superbike Championship.
 He gave Honda their first-ever super bike victory when he won the Road America round of the 1980 AMA Superbike Championship.

 Spencer gained international prominence at the 1980 U.S. versus Britain Transatlantic Trophy match races when he won two legs at Brands Hatch, defeating World Champions Kenny Roberts and Barry Sheene in the process.
 Spencer went on to finish third in the 1980 Superbike championships and second to Eddie Lawson in 1981.
-In 1981, he split his time between the AMA Superbike series, and the European Grand Prix circuit, helping Honda develop the exotic, oval-cylindered NR500 four-stroke Grand Prix bike.
+In 1981, he split his time between the AMA Superbike series, and the European Grand Prix circuit, helping Honda develop the exotic, oval-pistoned NR500 four-stroke Grand Prix bike.